Leonardo-Boss/suckless-site/tools.suckless.org/dmenu/patches/fuzzyhighlight/index.md

 Description
 -----------
-This patch make it so that fuzzy matches gets highlighted and is therefor meant to be used together with the patch fuzzymatch.
+This patch make it so that fuzzy matches gets highlighted and is therefore meant to be used together with the patch fuzzymatch.

 [![Screenshot dmenu with the patch](fuzzyhighlight.png)](fuzzyhighlight.png)